jandom/jandom/_posts/2020-07-30-deploy-create-react-app-aws-pulumi.md

 > Using Cache-Control: max-age=31536000 for your build/static assets, and Cache-Control: no-cache for everything else is a safe and effective starting point that ensures your user's browser will always check for an updated index.html file, and will cache all of the build/static files for one year.
 Note that you can use the one year expiration on build/static safely because the file contents hash is embedded into the filename.

 This is a much wider topic and we'll only stick to the simplest solution.
-Searching around for best pratctices might give you some ideas for what to do depending on your situation.
+Searching around for best practices might give you some ideas for what to do depending on your situation.

 # Serving directly from S3 with Route53 (medium)